In the last section, we discussed Discipline Techniques to Avoid. These included yelling, overuse of time-out, subtle consequences and sulking.

 I stated, "I would advocate learning by rote.
 Having facts stated and then repeated tends to be an effective technique for teaching basic content.
-Children with Asperger Syndrome often need to have material laid out play before them, so this technique could be helpful."
+Children with Autism Spectrum Disorder often need to have material laid out play before them, so this technique could be helpful."

-Do you have a Cherise who is deciding whether to send his or her child with Asperger Syndrome to public school versus home-schooling?
-Could he or she benefit from hearing this track?
+Do you have a Cherise who is deciding whether to send his or her child with Autism Spectrum Disorder to public school versus home-schooling?
+Could he or she benefit from hearing this section?

-On this track, we discussed Sensory Overload.
+In this section, we discussed Sensory Overload.
 This included hearing, vision, smell and taste and touch.

 Online Continuing Education QUESTION 7

-What are 5 things to consider when choosing a classroom for a child with Asperger Syndrome?
+What are things to consider when choosing a classroom for a child with Autism Spectrum Disorder?
 To select and enter your answer go to .